How to cure gum disease without a dentist : Self help tips

 When to see a dentist ?

-Gum diseases can seriously harm your teeth if it is not addressed on time.
-It may also result in further health issues.
-If you have serious signs of inflammation, redness or pain in your gums, or bleeding from your gums, see a doctor.
-Your dentist will check your mouth for signs of gum disease and give you dental exams and X-rays as needed.
+Gum diseases, if left untreated, can seriously harm your teeth and may even lead to further health issues.
+If you notice serious signs of inflammation, redness, or pain in your gums, along with bleeding, it’s crucial to see a doctor.
+Your dentist will thoroughly examine your mouth for any indications of gum disease, possibly utilizing dental exams and X-rays as needed.

-If the problem is severe enough, your doctor may suggest surgery to repair loose teeth and prevent further damage.
+In cases of severe gum problems, your doctor may suggest surgical procedures to repair loose teeth and prevent further damage to your oral as well as overall health.